bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "Oh, Yurgunn, please don't-" Adrex started, but was cut off.

-"SIT", she shouted, as she slammed the Adrex' notebook into the work bench.
+"SIT", she shouted, as she slammed Adrex' notebook into the work bench.
 Adrex butt found its way to the stool right beside him very fast, being sure not to utter a sound, as his mentor sent him a death glare.

 Her voice rang with perfection, as she started walking back and forth: